robert-mcdermott/cmd2web/README.md

 ## Accessing the Cmd2web server

-After starting a Cmd2web server it will provide the required connection information on the consoles standard error.
+After starting a Cmd2web server it will provide the required connection information on the console's standard error.
 Here is an example:

 ```
 Access Information